betajippity/betajippity.github.io/_posts/2018-10-25-bidirectional-mipmap.md

 Without ray differentials for secondary rays, path tracing texture access behavior degrades severely, since secondary rays have to fall back to point sampling textures at the lowest mip level.
 A number of different schemes exist for calculating filter footprints and mipmap levels for secondary rays; here are a few that have been presented in literature and/or are known to be in use in modern production renderers:

-Igehy [(1999)](https://graphics.stanford.edu/papers/trd/) demonstrates how to propagate ray differentials through perfectly specular reflection and refraction events, which boil down to some simple extensions to the basic math for optical reflection and refraction.
+[Igehy [1999]](https://graphics.stanford.edu/papers/trd/) demonstrates how to propagate ray differentials through perfectly specular reflection and refraction events, which boil down to some simple extensions to the basic math for optical reflection and refraction.
 However, we still need a means for handling glossy (so really, non-zero surface roughness), which requires an extended version of ray differentials.
-_Path differentials_ [(Suykens and Willems 2001)](http://graphics.cs.kuleuven.be/publications/PATHDIFF/) consider more than just partial derivatives for each screen space pixel footprint; with path differentials, partial derivatives can also be taken at each scattering event along a number of dimensions.
+_Path differentials_ [[Suykens and Willems 2001]](http://graphics.cs.kuleuven.be/publications/PATHDIFF/) consider more than just partial derivatives for each screen space pixel footprint; with path differentials, partial derivatives can also be taken at each scattering event along a number of dimensions.
 As an example, for handling a arbitrarily shaped BSDF lobe, new partial derivatives can be calculated along some parameter of the lobe that describes the shape of the lobe, which takes the form of a bunch of additional scattering directions around the main ray's scattering direction.
 If we imagine looking down the main scattering direction and constructing a convex hull around the additional scattering directions, the result is a polygonal footprint describing the ray differential over the scattering event.
 This footprint can then be approximated by finding the major and minor axis of the polygonal footprint.
 While the method is general enough to handle arbitrary factors impacting ray directions, unfortunately it can be fairly complex and expensive to compute in practice, and differentials for some types of events can be very difficult to derive.
 For this reason, none of the major production renderers today actually use this approach.
-However, there is a useful observation that can be drawn from path differentials: generally, in most cases, primary rays have narrow widths and secondary rays have wider widths [(Christensen et al. 2003)](https://diglib.eg.org/handle/10.2312/8776); this observation is the basis of the ad-hoc techniques that most production renderers utilize.
+However, there is a useful observation that can be drawn from path differentials: generally, in most cases, primary rays have narrow widths and secondary rays have wider widths [[Christensen et al. 2003]](https://diglib.eg.org/handle/10.2312/8776); this observation is the basis of the ad-hoc techniques that most production renderers utilize.

-Recently, research has appeared that provides an entirely different, more principled approach to selecting filter footprints, based on _covariance tracing_ [(Belcour et al. 2013)](https://dl.acm.org/citation.cfm?id=2487239).
+Recently, research has appeared that provides an entirely different, more principled approach to selecting filter footprints, based on _covariance tracing_ [[Belcour et al. 2013]](https://dl.acm.org/citation.cfm?id=2487239).
 The high-level idea behind covariance tracing is that local light interaction effects such as transport, occlusion, roughness, etc. can all be encoded as 5D covariance matrices, which in turn can be used to determine ideal sampling rates.
-Covariance tracing builds an actual, implementable rendering algorithm on top of earlier, mostly theoretical work on light transport frequency analysis [(Durand et al. 2005)](https://dl.acm.org/citation.cfm?id=1073320).
+Covariance tracing builds an actual, implementable rendering algorithm on top of earlier, mostly theoretical work on light transport frequency analysis [[Durand et al. 2005]](https://dl.acm.org/citation.cfm?id=1073320).
-[(Belcour et al. 2017)](https://dl.acm.org/citation.cfm?id=2487239) presents an extension to covariance tracing for calculating filter footprints for arbitrary shading effects, including texture map filtering.
+[Belcour et al. [2017]](https://dl.acm.org/citation.cfm?id=2487239) presents an extension to covariance tracing for calculating filter footprints for arbitrary shading effects, including texture map filtering.
 The covariance-tracing based approach differs from path differentials in two key areas.
 While both approaches operate in path space, path differentials are much more expensive to compute than the covariance-tracing based technique; path differential complexity scales quadratically with path length, while covariance tracing only ever carries a single covariance matrix along a path for a given effect.
 Also, path differentials can only be generated starting from the camera, whereas covariance tracing works from the camera and the light; in the next section, we'll talk about why this difference is critically important.